Case Western Reserve University School of Law: Notable faculty

-Notable graduates
+Notable alumni

 Among Case Western alumni are prominent elected officials, particularly from the State of Ohio.
-Examples of such include current Ohio State Treasurer Josh Mandel, former Ohio Attorneys General Marc Dann, Lee Fisher, and Jim Petro, and former U.S. Representatives Stephanie Tubbs Jones and Ron Klein.
+Examples of such include former Ohio State Treasurer Josh Mandel, former Ohio Attorneys General Marc Dann, Lee Fisher, and Jim Petro, and former U.S. Representatives Stephanie Tubbs Jones and Ron Klein.

-Members of the bench who are Case Western alumni include Kathleen M. O'Malley of the United States Court of Appeals for the Federal Circuit, and John J. McConnell, Jr. of the United States District Court for the District of Rhode Island.
-Both were appointed to their current positions by President Barack Obama.
-Associate Justice John Hessin Clarke of the United States Supreme Court (from 1916 to 1922) was educated when the school was known as Western Reserve College.
+Members of the bench who are Case Western alumni include Kathleen M. O'Malley a former member of the United States Court of Appeals for the Federal Circuit, and John J. McConnell, Jr. of the United States District Court for the District of Rhode Island.
+Both were appointed by President Barack Obama.
+Associate Justice John Hessin Clarke of the United States Supreme Court (1916–1922) was educated when the school was known as Western Reserve College.
 Associate Justice Jeffrey Hjelm of the Maine Supreme Judicial Court is also an alumnus.

+Another prominent alumnus is William Daroff – chief executive officer at the Conference of Presidents of Major American Jewish Organizations and former member of the U.S. Commission for the Preservation of America's Heritage Abroad.

 Other Case alumni are involved in the fields of government, business, academia, and the judiciary.